MehmetOzanKilic/TrappedHorse/README.md

 this problem in which you change how you arrange the numbers starting from 1.
 I wanted to see if I could find this number myself.
 It turns out it is very hard to get a algebraic function from a this kind of spiral.
 I hope this may help people who also want to work with these kind of spirals.

 Square Spiral: My code is written based on this form of the spiral.
-Changing where you put the 2, and changing the rotation the numbers follow will not work with this code.
+Changing where you put the 2 (I put it on the right of 1) , and changing the rotation the numbers follow will not work with this code.

 ................................
 ........17 16 15 14 13..........